auth0/docs/articles/metadata/index.md

 ---
-description: Auth0 allows you to store data related to each user that has not come from the identity provider as either of two kinds of metadata: user_metadata and app_metadata.
+description: Auth0 allows you to store data related to each user that has not come from the identity provider as metadata
 crews: crew-2
+toc: true
 ---
 # Metadata